evidence-dev/evidence/sites/docs/docs/getting-started/install-evidence.md

 # Install Evidence

-If you're not familiar with the terminal or you run into trouble, check out the [Detailed Installation Walkthrough.](/walkthroughs/installation)
+If this is your first time doing something like this, or you just need a reminder, check out the [Detailed Installation Walkthrough.](/walkthroughs/installation)

 ## Install & Launch